-Many hearing people would typically think that they cannot imagine life without hearing.
+Many hearing people with no knowledge of sign language and Deaf culture typically think that they cannot imagine life without hearing.
 Losing 'hearing' is a huge hole in life.

-A classic illustration of how deaf and hearing perceive something through different avenues is Robert Sirvage's story.
-On his farmhouse where he grew up, "...the view from my dinner table.
+On his farmhouse where he grew up, he told "... the view from my dinner table.
 Looking out my window, I could see my father at work all around the farm.
 There was a driveway from the behind with the wooded on the left side that I couldn't see.
 Though there was a telephone line that peeked just above the trees.
 From time to time, my hearing mom would tell me that we had got a visitor coming down the road.
 Looking out the window, I saw none for a few seconds before the vehicle was appearing.
 One day, I looked through the window and informed my mother that someone was coming.
 But, mom couldn't hear anything and said no. Moments later, sure enough, she heard the visitor's vehicle coming."

-Many similiar stories were told about hearing people's perception, including Deaf comedian Angela Stratiy's comedy performance satiring some of hearing world of perception.
-Deaf people are more visually aware.
+Many similar stories were told about hearing people's perception, including Deaf comedian Angela Stratiy's comedy performance satirizing some of hearing world of perception.
 Here are few examples of experience.

-Hearing roommate/sweetheart: "Where is the scissors?
+Hearing roommate/sweetheart: "Where is the [object]?
 I couldn't find it."

 Deaf: (tells where it is.)